ideacrew/ea_enterprise/README.md

 ## important concepts

-- inside the container:

-- attach to a container:
+- inside the container: this means we will run a command inside the container, for example, `docker-compose exec enroll /bin/bash` will run the command `/bin/bash` inside the container `enroll` from there we can execute any command that is available inside the container, for example, `rails c` will open a rails console inside the container

-- outside the container:
+- outside the container: this means we will run a command on the "host", usually in the context of the developer's Mac.

 ## Known workarounds